DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Montford’s hydrophilic yarn/layer as provided by Dandapure with the wicking component as taught by Van in order to ensure wicking properties even after laundering (Col. 7 Lines 40-47).

-As such, modified Montford at least suggests wherein the hydrophilic yarn is treated with a wicking component prior to be incorporated into the hydrophilic layer (see claim interpretation; the recitation “prior to be incorporated” is being treated as a product-by-process limitation.
+As such, modified Montford at least suggests wherein the hydrophilic yarn is treated with a wicking component prior to being incorporated into the hydrophilic layer (see claim interpretation; the recitation “prior to be incorporated” is being treated as a product-by-process limitation.
 Therefore, even if modified Montford’s wicking hydrophilic yarn results in different structural characteristics of the end product than other methods making a hydrophilic yarn wicking, it still would have been prima facie obvious at the time the invention was made to use the Dandapure method in Montford above as claimed since such a process is a well-known technique in the art; in other words, the hydrophilic yarn treated with a wicking component of modified Dandapure teaches the hydrophilic yarn treated with a wicking component prior to incorporation into the hydrophilic layer of Claim 12 because it has the structure of Claim 12).

 Nevertheless, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Montford’s hydrophilic yarn as provided by Dandapure to be treated with wicking prior to incorporation, especially as there are a finite number of solutions, in order to ensure thorough, more complete wicking, as opposed to treating afterwards.